anushka13-alt/customer_behavior_analysis/README.md

 # customer_behavior_analysis
 Data Analytics project showcasing customer behavior analysis using MySQL, Python and Power BI

-Here’s a clean, professional, recruiter-friendly README you can directly use 👇

 ## Overview

 This project focuses on end-to-end data analytics, starting from raw data processing to generating business insights through visualization.
 It demonstrates practical skills in data cleaning, exploratory data analysis (EDA), SQL querying, and dashboard creation.